sharmaeklavya2/blog-source/content/posts/hobbies.md

   so that I could become better at competitive programming.
   But in my second year, I developed a liking for it by itself.
-  In subsequent years, I studied and got interested in more areas of theoretical computer science, like theory of computation and computational complexity.
+  In subsequent years, I studied and got interested in more areas of theoretical computer science, like approximation algorithms, theory of computation and computational complexity.

 * **Competitive Programming**:
   I solved some math and programming problems on [Project Euler](https://projecteuler.net) when I was in class 12